Research

 This project dissects the UN Security Council's Women, Peace, and Security agenda's implementation in three francophone West African countries: Côte d'Ivoire, Guinea, and Mali.
 I demonstrate that the agenda's implementation is shaped by a number of factors, in particular a tension between "security," "peacebuilding," and "development" projects for women, not only in rhetoric but also in the programs designed to implement the agenda.
 Further tensions arise in the conflicting priorities of local women's organizations, national governments, and the international and transnational policy communities.
 The effects of these tensions are revealed through interviews with local NGO, government, and United Nations representatives as well as participant observation over nearly two years in West Africa.
 With insights from African feminism, my findings call into question the assumptions about women's roles in international security policies and the interrelation of actors in policy implementation.

-Gender and Conflict
+Gender and Political Conflict

-textbook proposal in progress
+textbook proposal under review

 Women, Peace, and Security